pastas/pastas/pastas2.md

 ### So why are we making this big change to the syntax?

-The reason is that in many cases, we want to use information from the Model class, e.g. the head observations to set up certain things in an underlying class (e.g a StressModel).
-A good example of this is `TarsoModel` which currently accepts the `oseries` in order to give a good intitial estimate of parameters `d1` and `d2`.
-With this new change `TarsoModel` directly has access to the model object, so it can add itself, and retrieve information about the oseries to setup good guesses for the initial parameters.
-Another example is that for the development of new solvers for Pastas (inspired by PEST++) the solver classes need to access to the model in order to set up the solve.
-We think implementing this change will make it easier for objects to communicate with one another and simplify those developments in the future.
+The main reason for this syntax change is that all objects (stress models, noise models, solvers, etc.) will know to which Model they are added.
+This will make it possible for each object to use information from the Model.
+For example, the head observations (`oseries`) may be used to set initial values of parameters.
+Another example is that for the development of new solvers for
+Pastas (inspired by PEST++), the solver classes need to be able to access the model in order to set up the solve.

+Another reason for the syntax change has to do with the original Pastas design.
+One of the original design ideas was that a user could make a `StressModel`, for example to simulate the effect of rainfall, and then add this `StressModel` to multiple Pastas models, as several observation wells probably use the same weather data.
+But Pastas has evolved over the years, and nowadays this is not possible anymore.
+So if you cannot add the same `StressModel` to multiple Pastas models, the whole advantage of a separate `add_stressmodel` function has disappeared (and may even be confusing).

 Some other smaller advantages of the new syntax are: